Beyond-jQuery/book/manuscript/attributes.md

 var $result = $('[required], [disabled]');
 ~~~~~~~

-The above code will result in a `$result` jQuery object that contains the "last-name", "email" `<input>` elements, along with the disabled submit `<button>`.
+The above code will result in a `$result` jQuery object that contains the "last-name" and "email" `<input>` elements, along with the disabled submit `<button>`.
 In case the comma in the selector string is causing you some confusion, I covered this in [the previous chapter's multiple element selector section](#multiple-selectors).
 This jQuery code relies entirely on the web API.

 #### Web API